Barnawartha

 Barnawartha is a small town in north-east Victoria, Australia, located along the Hume Highway approximately 299 kilometres (186 mi) from Melbourne.
 It lies on the banks of Indigo Creek, a tributary of the Murray River.
-The town’s commercial centre is around High Street.
+The town's commercial centre is around High Street.

+Etymology

+The town was previously known as Indigo Crossing before the current name came into common use during the 1840s.
+The name is thought to derive from an Aboriginal word, with various recorded meanings including "tall rushes" and "parting of the storms".
+The town stands on the traditional lands of the Dhudhuroa people.

 History

 The township was surveyed in 1857 by Assistant Surveyor William Snell Chauncy.

 It was settled in 1860, and the Post Office opened on 1 August 1860.

+A pastoral run along Indigo Creek was first taken up in 1837.
+A flour mill was constructed in 1860, and a vineyard was established in 1858, which later became Gehrig's Winery in 1867.
+Though Barnawartha itself was never a gold town, it grew as a service centre for travellers heading to and from the Beechworth goldfields following gold discoveries there in 1852.

+About five kilometres east of Barnawartha is Mount Lady Franklin, named after the wife of the Lieutenant Governor of Tasmania, Sir John Franklin.
+Lady Jane Franklin passed near the site during a journey from Melbourne to Yass in 1839.

 Gustav and William Baumgarten were early landowners in the area.
 After serving time for receiving stolen horses from bushranger Ned Kelly, William established a large winery named Bogong on the Murray River.

 In January 1952, a bushfire destroyed ten houses, a shop, an old mill, and the Methodist church.

 Historic resources

 The town contains several historic buildings, including its post office, general store, Cheesely's Bootmakers shop, and a rebuilt hotel.
 The former Barnawartha railway station, opened in 1873 and closed in 1985, still has its original platform and building.

-In 1982, a fatal collision occurred nearby between a goods train and the Spirit of Progress.
+About seven kilometres north-west at Barnawartha North is The Hermitage, a homestead built from local granite, constructed by David Reid (1820–1906), one of the first settlers in the Ovens district.
+Reid married Mary Barber, a niece of explorer Hamilton Hume.
+The property is listed on both the Victorian and Australian heritage registers.

+The Barnawartha Soldiers Memorial Hall was opened on 21 December 1921, built entirely by voluntary subscription to commemorate those from the district who served in World War One.
+The foundation stone was laid by Senator George Pearce on 9 July 1921.
+The land was donated free of charge and the building remains community owned and operated.